-The Counseling Center offers a range of services to current Yeshiva University students attending classes at the Manhattan campuses, including counseling and support, medication management and referrals.
-All services are free of charge and confidential. http://www.yu.edu/student-life/counseling/ collaborates with students, faculty and staff to provide reasonable accommodations and services to students with disabilities.
+The Counseling Center offers a range of services to current Yeshiva University students attending classes at the Manhattan campuses, including counseling and support, medication management, and referrals.
+All services are free of charge and confidential.

 Office of Disability Services (ODS)